Famous Immigrant Birthdays in November

 Dr. James Naismith (November 6, 1861 – November 28, 1939) was a Canadian American sports coach and the inventor of basketball.
 He wrote the original basketball rulebook, founded the University of Kansas basketball program, and is credited with the innovation of what is now a worldwide sport.

 Mike Nichols (November 6, 1931 – November 19, 2014) was a German American film and theatre director best known for work on The Graduate.
 He is one of just a few people to have won an Emmy, Grammy Award and Tony Award.

-Jerry Yang (born November 6, 1968) is a Taiwanese American internet entrepreneur, as well as the co-founder and former CEO of Yahoo!
+Jerry Yang (born November 6, 1968) is a Taiwanese American software developer, internet entrepreneur, and philanthropist.
+Yang is best known as the co-founder and former CEO of Yahoo!
 Inc.